Krusty Gets Busted: Production

 Director Brad Bird wanted to open the episode with a close-up of Krusty's face.
 The staff liked the idea, and he then suggested that all three acts of the episode, defined by the placement of the commercial breaks, should begin with a close-up shot.
 Act one begins with Krusty's face introducing the audience at his show, act two begins with Krusty's face being locked up behind bars, and act three begins with Sideshow Bob's face on a big poster.
 Krusty's character is based on a television clown from Portland, Oregon called Rusty Nails, whom The Simpsons creator Matt Groening watched while growing up in Portland.
 The original teleplay, written by Jay Kogen and Wallace Wolodarsky, was 78 pages long and many scenes had to be cut.
 One scene that had to be cut down was the scene where Patty and Selma show the slideshow of their vacation; it originally contained images of them being detained for bringing heroin into America.

 "Krusty Gets Busted" is Sideshow Bob's second appearance on The Simpsons but is his first major appearance.
 He first appeared as a minor character in the season one episode "The Telltale Head".
 In that appearance, his design was simpler and his hair was round.
 However, near the end of the episode, he appears with his more familiar hairstyle.
 Bob's design was updated for "Krusty Gets Busted", and the animators tried to redo his scenes in "The Telltale Head" with the re-design, but did not have enough time.
 The script for "Krusty Gets Busted" called for James Earl Jones to voice Bob, but the producers instead went with Kelsey Grammer, a cast member on Cheers at the time.
+Grammer based Bob's voice on that of theater director Ellis Rabb.
 Kent Brockman, Judge Snyder, and Scott Christian make their first appearances on The Simpsons in this episode.